ShaneIsley/utublr/README.md

 3. No duplicate work or data loss

 ### Quota Protection
-- Tracks quota usage across runs (persisted to file)
+- Tracks quota usage across runs (persisted to database)
 - Warns at 80% usage
 - Aborts at 95% usage
 - Estimates cost before fetching each channel